vendia/examples/integrations/azure/share-to-azure-functions/README.md

   <figcaption align="center"><b>Figure 1</b> - <i>A Supplier, Distributor, and Retailer reacting in real-time across clouds as changes to purchase orders occur</i></figcaption>
 </figure>

-We'll start by modifying the fulfillment date of a purchase order by executing a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) against the **Supplier** Node in the Uni.
-That, in turn, will cause an event to flow to **Retailer** Node in the Uni and then to the Retailer's Azure environment, delivered to [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/).
+We'll start by modifying the fulfillment date of a purchase order by executing a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) against the Supplier's Node in the Uni.
+That, in turn, will cause an event to flow to Retailer's Node in the Uni and then to the Retailer's Azure environment, delivered to [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/).
 From there, an event-driven [Azure Function](https://azure.microsoft.com/en-us/services/functions/) within the Retailer's Azure environment will process the delivered event.

 Now let's get started!